Chronology of U.S.-Cuba Relations

 2016: In March, President Obama is the first sitting U.S. president since 1928 to visit Cuba.
 In August, the first commercial flights between the United States and Cuba since 1962 are reinstated.
 In November, Raúl Castro announces the death of his brother Fidel Castro at age 90.

 2017: In January, outgoing President Obama announces the end of the "wet foot/dry foot policy."
-Henceforth, all Cubans who attempt to enter the U.S. without visas will be subject to removal.
-In June, President Donald Trump proclaims changes to U.S. policy toward Cuba, including prohibiting U.S. business transactions with Cuban state enterprises linked with the military and eliminating individual people-to-people travel to the island.
-In September, the State Department orders the departure of non-emergency personnel assigned to the U.S. Embassy in Havana in response to a series of sonic attacks against 24 employees of the embassy.
+In June, President Donald Trump proclaims changes to U.S. policy toward Cuba, including prohibiting U.S. business transactions with Cuban state enterprises run with by the military and restricting individual people-to-people travel to the island.
+In September, the State Department orders the departure of non-emergency personnel assigned to the U.S. Embassy in Havana in response to a series of "sonic attacks" against 24 employees of the embassy.
 In October, the United States expels 15 diplomats from the Cuban Embassy in Washington, D.C.